-The biggest news in the MB universe is that our first full-length album is finally here!
-I Know What's Next...But You Won't Believe Me is available on iTunes, Google Play, and Amazon.
-You can also buy CD's here on our site, in addition to new t-shirts designed for this album, as well as all the old merch we've sold in the past.
+Our first full-length album is finally here!
+I Know What's Next...But You Won't Believe Me is available on iTunes, Google Play, Spotify and more.
+You can also buy physical CDs and new t-shirts on our store.

 All Kickstarter rewards should have been received at this point - if you have any questions, feel free to reach out to us on facebook or email us at email@example.com.

 There are no upcoming shows at this time

 Beginnings are never easy.

 Eight years after forming in a room where the only pieces of furniture were a piano bench and a drum throne, Manic Bloom has found its voice.
 It wasn't the delusion of grandeur or the promise of fame that inspired the five members to let go of everything and pursue their musical ambitions.
 That isn't quite the style of Nashville, Tennessee's "Epic Melodic Rock" band.

 "We played plenty of shows to empty rooms when we were first starting out," drummer Jeff Brinkley admits.
 "It was during that time we had to ask ourselves a lot of questions about who we are and what we were trying to accomplish.
 If any of those answers had anything to do with money or stardom, I'm pretty sure we wouldn't be where we are today."